 Status Icon Tooltip Description Possible Causes/Remedy N/A Tool has not run yet.
-Tool has not run or it has been cleaned.
-V Tool runs successfully.
+NEW state Tool has not run or it has been cleaned.
+2 Tool runs successfully.
 Tool runs with no errors.
 PASS state.
-N/A Varies with the tool (e.g., for the Compile Netlist step, not all I/Os have been assigned and locked).
-2 Tool Fails. ls.
+N/A Varies with the tool.
+Tool runs but with Warnings.
+Varies with the tool (e.g., for the Compile Netlist step, not all I/Os have been assigned and locked).
+8 Tool Fails.
 Tool fails to run.
-Invalid command options or switches, invalid design objects, invalid design constraints.
-A Design State is Out of Date.
+Invalid command options or switches, invalid design objects, invalid design constraints. - Design State is Out of Date.
 Tool state changes from PASS to OUT OF DATE.
-Since the last successful run, design source design files, constraint files or constraint file/tool association, constraint files order, tool options, and/or project settings have changed. × Timing Constraints successfully but the have not been met.
+Since the last successful run, design source design files, constraint files or constraint file/tool association, constraint files order, tool options, and/or project settings have changed. × Timing Constraints have not been met.
 Timing Verification runs successfully but the design fails to meet timing requirements.
 Design fails Timing Analysis.
 Design has either set-up or hold time violations or both.